A woman visits her dermatologist, complaining of extremely dry skin and seldom feeling clean. She showers for two hours every day

 Yes, with medication and behavior therapy.
 Both affect brain chemistry, which in turn affects behavior.
 Medication can regulate serotonin, reducing obsessive thoughts and compulsive behaviors.

-Anafranil (clomipramine): A tricyclic antidepressant, Anafranil has been shown to be effective in treating obsessions and compulsions.
+(Clomipramine): This tricyclic antidepressan has been shown to be effective in treating obsessions and compulsions.
 The most commonly reported side effects of this medication are dry mouth, constipation, nausea, increased appetite, weight gain, sleepiness, fatigue, tremor, dizziness, nervousness, sweating, visual changes, and sexual dysfunction.
 There is also a risk of seizures, thought to be dose-related.
 People with a history of seizures should not take this medication.
-Anafranil should also not be taken at the same time as a monoamine oxidase inhibitor (MAOI).
+(Clomipramine) should also not be taken at the same time as a monoamine oxidase inhibitor (MAOI).

 Many of the antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs) have also proven effective in treating the symptoms associated with OCD.
 The SSRIs most commonly prescribed for OCD are Luvox (fluvoxamine), Paxil (paroxetine), Prozac (fluoxetine), and Zoloft (sertraline).